 Young Sasha visits the world through the pages of the many books by children’s author Shamina Flint, including places like Beijing, Mumbai and Singapore.
 In the Singapore installment of the series (set of 6), she visits the Botanic Gardens, zoo, Jurong Bird Park and the museums, and goes shopping in town!
 Sasha in Singapore books are fun, colourful and packed full of interesting bits of information about people, places, flora and fauna that children in Singapore will enjoy.

-Available at $10 per book ($50 for the set of six) from Sunbear Publishing.
+Price: $10 per book ($50 for the set of six), available at Sunbear Publishing.

 Know of other children story books about Singapore?
 Share them with us in the comments below!